markusbuchholz/algorithms-3/python-tips/README.md

 **Subclassing the Tombola ABC**

 Given the Tombola ABC, we’ll now develop two concrete subclasses that satisfy its interface.
-These classes were pictured in Figure 11-4, along with the virtual subclass to be discussed in the next section.
 The next version of `BingoCage` class is a variation of the one used in previous chapters, using a better randomizer.
 This `BingoCage` implements the required abstract methods `load` and `pick`, inherits `loaded` from `Tombola`, overrides `inspect`, and adds `__call__`.